 Flooding in the South Fork Valley 11/13/2015.
 Credit: Nooksack Natural Resources (Lindsie Fratus-Thomas)

-The major problems this project will address include negative impacts from flooding in the Lower South Fork Valley (Acme) and degraded habitat that strongly limits productivity of wild Nooksack spring Chinook salmon.
+Problems this project will address include negative impacts from flooding in the Acme community and degraded habitat that strongly limits abundance and productivity of wild Nooksack early-timed Chinook salmon.